laurenshallop/SQL-Challenge-Employee-Tracker/README.md

+## Table of Contents

+## License

+## Description

+This application manages a business owners employee database using Node.JS, inquirer, and MySQL.

+## Installation

+After cloning the application to your terminal go to the root of the project directory.
+Enter in the terminal 'npm init-y' and 'npm i express inquirer mysql2 '

+## Usage

+Run the following command 'node server.js' and you will see the optoins.
+You can click to view departments, roles or employees.
+You can add a department, role or employee.
+You can update an employee role.

 # SQL-Challenge-Employee-Tracker
 The employee tracker allows the user to Create, Read, Update and Delete specific data related to employees.
 The program uses a MySQL database to store the information.